vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/29_Origin_and_Spread_of_the_pAshupata_Movement.md

 part of that text \[i.e. the Vāyupurāṇa\] at the time of composition of the Skandapurāṇa’.

-The earliest attestation of a group of ascetics named Lākud

-. as seems to be a graffito on
+The earliest attestation of a group of ascetics named Lākuḍas seems to be a graffito on

 Mount Kālañjara \(Bakker 2014, 196\).